 From the Fall 2016 Issue

 Ragu Ragunathan, Principal Cybersecurity Consultant, Web Traits, Inc.

 Most organizations depend on a complex set of information systems for their mission-critical functions.
 The risks to these systems and the information they contain are one of many concerns for management at all levels.
-For practical, operational reasons, most organizations will often allow for a few vulnerabilities that impact their information systems, with a plan … Read more
+For … Read more

+From the Fall 2016 Issue